ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

  🧪 **Lab: Please try lab [regex1](https://best.openssf.org/labs/regex1.html), which lets you experiment using regex notation to validate strings.**

- 🧪 **Lab: Please try lab [input2](https://best.openssf.org/labs/input2.html), which lets you experiment in how to use a regex in a real program.**
+ 🧪 **Lab: Please try lab [input2](https://best.openssf.org/labs/input2.html), which lets you experiment on how to use a regex in a real program.**

 *Labs are optional, but you're strongly encouraged to try them!*